 Southeast Asia attracts its share of sex tourists -- the Travelfish.org forum is not the place to discuss either their endeavours nor establishments primarily catering to them.

-Vietnam-based businesses are not permitted to post on the Travelfish.org forum at all.
+Vietnam-based businesses and travel agents (based anywhere) are not permitted to post on the Travelfish.org forum at all.
 All such posts will be deleted and the member accounts banned immediately.

 In order to keep the Travelfish.org forum running smoothly, on some occasions especially recalcitrant members may need to have their account disabled.
 In some cases a member will be warned up to three times that their behaviour is unacceptable, in others the account will be disabled immediately.